GoldenBaozi/BVAR-with-sign-restrictions/README.md

 # Progress

 - most code finished, start testing using AR 2018 data
-- current results not satisfied
+- current results not satisfied, IRF HPD set too wide.
 - **time consuming**: use all 12 restrictions of example 1, 10 draws require about 2500 seconds.